Comprehensive Hoosier Highway's Injury Reduction Program (CHIRP) (Indiana)

 The Office of Traffic Safety (OTS) was created pursuant to Ind.
 Code § 9-27-2 and located within the Traffic Safety Division (TSD) of the Indiana Criminal Justice Institute.
 The office is responsible for the state's traffic safety program including the administration and distribution of federal funds that Congress appropriates annually.
 The purpose of this office is to develop and conduct effective programs and activities for the facilitation of traffic and for the protection and conservation of life and property on Indiana streets and highways.

-The Comprehensive Highway Injury Reduction Program (CHIRP) Grant provides funding to state agencies and units of local government to support traffic safety projects that are proven to reduce deaths and severe injuries and that fulfill one or more of the following purposes:
+The Comprehensive Highway Injury Reduction Program (CHIRP) Grant provides funding to state agencies and units of local government to support traffic safety projects that are proven to reduce deaths and severe injuries.

-• Click it to Live it Project (CITLI): CITLI is a high visibility enforcement (HVE) project focused on preventing and reducing traffic injuries and/or fatal crashes resulting from individuals riding unrestrained or improperly restrained in motor vehicles.
+• Click it to Live it Project (CITLI): CITLI is a high visibility enforcement (HVE) project focused on preventing and reducing traffic injuries and fatal crashes caused by motorists who are Exceeding posted speed limits; Failing to properly use safety belts; engaging in unsafe behavior or distractive driving.

-• Driving Under the Influence Task Force Project (DUITF): DUITF projects adopt and implement effective programs to reduce traffic safety problems resulting from individuals driving motor vehicles while under the influence of alcohol, drugs, or a combination of alcohol and drugs.
+• Driving Under the Influence Enforcement (DUIE): DUIE projects focus on preventing or reducing traffic injuries and fatal crashes caused by individuals operating motor vehicles while under the influence of alcohol, drugs, or a combination of both.

 History of Funding